 In my gym, I meet the best people, and have the most interesting conversations, in the jacuzzi.
 It’s located in a corner of the large pool area and surrounded by a huge bay window extension.
-The sun is abundant, water seems tropical, and, if I would drink, I would only ask for little drinks with tiny umbrellas.
-Sounds so California, and only the cardinals on the feeder outside the window remind me of being in South.
+The sun is abundant, the water seems tropical, and, if I would drink, I would only ask for little drinks with tiny umbrellas.
+Sounds so California, and only the cardinals on the feeder outside the window remind me of being in the South.
 I met Carl during one of these solitary moments when you close your eyes and don’t let the other people into your world.
-He was a little older, grayer and had a body of a long distance runner.
+He was a little older, grayer and had a body of a long-distance runner.
 Carl started the conversation, so I knew I wasn’t intruding.

 He is a doctor, a psychiatrist, and a writer, too.
 His area of expertise was “medical quackery” and he served often as an expert witness in trials against dishonest medical professionals.